No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Design

-After the first two stages, we obtain a directed heterogeneous graph in which nodes of different types are connected by edges of different types, and all connections conform to predefined rules.
-However, this graph is not yet sufficient to serve as a complete provenance graph.
-In real-world scenarios, nodes typically carry detailed names, such as command lines or file paths.
-These names are essential, as many provenance-based intrusion detection methods rely on features extracted from node names using natural language processing techniques~\cite{rehman2024flash,li2023nodlink}.
-Therefore, assigning meaningful node names is crucial for supporting accurate detection.
+After the first stage, we obtain a directed graph in which nodes of different types are connected by edges of different types, and all connections conform to predefined rules.
+In this stage, we focus on assigning attributes to the nodes in the generated graph to synthesize complete provenance graphs.

-In the third stage, we leverage the natural language generation capabilities of large language models to assign names to nodes in provenance graphs.
+We leverage the natural language generation capabilities of large language models to assign names to nodes in provenance graphs.
 This process involves two main challenges.
-First, prior studies suggest that LLMs are not inherently effective at understanding graph structures ~\cite{jin2024large}.
+First, prior studies suggest that LLMs are not inherently effective at understanding graph structures ~\cite{wang2023can,guo2023gpt4graph,jin2024large}.
 Thus, a key issue is how to transform the structure of a provenance graph into a format that is more interpretable by LLMs.
 Second, LLMs lack prior knowledge of typical node names in provenance graphs, and prompting them directly often results in overly simplistic outputs with limited diversity.

-To address the first challenge, prior work has shown that LLMs are less effective at processing graph-structured data but perform well on sequence-based inputs~\cite{ye2023language}.
+To address the first challenge, prior work has shown that LLMs are less effective at processing graph-structured data but perform well on sequence-based inputs~\cite{ye2023language,zhao2023graphtext,fatemi2023talk}.
 Motivated by this, we propose a method that converts directed heterogeneous graphs into sequences of node and edge types using depth-first search.
 These sequences are then input to the LLM to generate names for the corresponding nodes.
 Specifically, to extract complete and non-overlapping DFS paths, we use all nodes with zero in-degree as starting points for DFS traversal.
-However, due to the presence of self-loops in the provenance graph, some paths may not be captured using this strategy alone.
-To address this, we additionally include any node involved in a self-loop as a starting point.
 In each extracted sequence, a node is represented as a pair $(\tau_i, n_i)$, where $\tau_i \in \mathcal{T}$ denotes the node type and $n_i \in \mathcal{N}$ the node name.
 Each edge $e_j$ represents the interaction type between adjacent nodes.
 A DFS-derived sequence is defined as:

 For nodes without names, we use [null] as a placeholder.
 During the name generation process, we do not input all sequences to the LLM in parallel.
 This is because nodes may appear in multiple sequences, and parallel processing could lead to inconsistencies in assigned names.
 Instead, we sequentially feed each DFS-derived sequence to the LLM.
 Once a node name is generated, it is filled into the graph, ensuring that subsequent traversals can retrieve the updated name.